shamilton1/Experimental/workflow.md

  11. Deselect **Allow edits from maintainers** if you don't want any other contributers changing your pull request.
  10. Click **Create pull request**.

  At this point, your pull request is sent to the owner of the upstream repository.
-They will decide whether to accept, reject or request changes to your edits and you will be notified accordingly.
+They will decide whether to merge (accept) or close (reject)  your pull request.
+Alternatively they may decide to open a conversation to discuss your edit request.
+You will be notified accordingly.